espressif/esp-at/docs/en/AT_Command_Examples/classic_bluetooth_at_examples.rst

 #.
 The mobile phone or PC initiates the connection.

-   The mobile phone or PC can initiate a connection and generate a PIN code, then you can enter the PIN code on the ESP32.
+   The mobile phone or PC can initiate a connection and generate a PIN code, then you can enter the PIN code on the {IDF_TARGET_NAME}.

    .. code-block:: none